quantDIY/QuantX/README.md

 Please report issues specific to your OS or environment in the Issues tab.
 🪪 License

-QuantX is released under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+QuantX is released under a dual-license model:

+    Default license: Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)

+    Commercial license: Available upon request

+✅ Non-Commercial Use

-    ✅ You may use, modify, and redistribute the source code for non-commercial purposes, provided that attribution is given.
+You may use, modify, and redistribute the source code for non-commercial purposes, provided that:

-    ❌ Commercial use of this software is not permitted without prior written permission.

-If you are interested in commercial licensing options or partnerships, please contact us at:
+    Proper attribution is given (see CC BY-NC 4.0)

+    You do not use the software in commercial projects

+💼 Commercial Licensing

+If you wish to use QuantX in a commercial context, including but not limited to:

+    Integrating it into a paid product or service

+    Using it for proprietary trading platforms

+    Distributing modified versions with monetization

+Please contact us to obtain a commercial license:

 📫 QuantDIY@protonmail.com

-📄 View the full legal license text here: CC BY-NC 4.0 License

-A formal LICENSE file is included in the repository root.
+A formal LICENSE file is included in the repository root containing the full CC BY-NC 4.0 text.
+Commercial license terms are negotiated individually.
 🤝 Contributing

 We welcome contributors of all experience levels!